 Can Using Spit as Lube Cause UTI?

 Caution here!
 You might think that because saliva plays a part in oral sex, it’s a good and safe lube alternative when trying to “get things wet”.
 However, the sad truth is saliva contains digestive enzymes that could be dangerous to the ecosystem of the sexual organ.

 The bacteria in the saliva are different from those in the vagina.
 Its introduction to the reproductive organ could upset your vagina microbiome, leaving you susceptible to developing a yeast infection or bacterial vaginosis.

 Using spit as lube could put you at risk.
 Besides, itonly provides a thin barrier that could lead to painful sex due to inadequate lubrication, especially over long sessions, and anal sex.
 You could pass or receive a sexually transmitted infection like herpes, gonorrhea, chlamydia, HPV, syphilis, and trichomoniasis.
 Anyone could transmit any active STI in the throat or mouth to someone’s genitals through saliva.
 This is the most common way genital herpes is contracted, even if a cold sore isn't visibly present.

 Research that studied intercourse between males suggested that those who use saliva as a lubricant could spread gonorrhea .
 Additionally, a 2003 study, which looked for Candida transmission, also highlights that saliva might cause vaginal yeast infections.

 GoLove is more than just an intimate CBD serum.
 Our team actively works to protect and improve your sexual wellness.
 Join our community, where you can get expert CBD education and special offers.
-Protect yourself, enhance every sensation, full awaken your passions and find your desire.
+Protect yourself, pamper your most intimate skin, enhance every sensation, fully awaken your passions and find your desire.